Saumya7verma/PowerBI/Sales Insights/Read.md

+Overview

-This project presents an interactive HR Analytics Dashboard built in Power BI to visualize and analyze employee data.
-The goal is to help HR teams and management make data-driven decisions by tracking key workforce metrics such as attrition, employee satisfaction, performance, and diversity.
+This project delivers an interactive Sales Insights Dashboard built with Power BI to help business analysts and decision-makers explore key sales metrics and trends.
+It’s designed to provide insights into sales performance, product performance, regional distribution and other critical dimensions of a sales business.

 Tools & Technologies

-=> Power BI Desktop – Dashboard creation & visualization
+1. Power BI Desktop – for building the dashboard.

-=>Power Query – Data cleaning and transformation
+2. Power Query Editor – for data cleaning, transformations, and shaping.

-=>DAX (Data Analysis Expressions) – Calculated columns and measures
+3. DAX (Data Analysis Expressions) – to create calculated measures and key metrics.

-=>Excel / CSV Dataset – Employee data source

-Insights Derived

-Departments with the highest attrition

-Correlation between age and attrition rate

-Impact of job satisfaction on performance and retention

-Gender and education-level distribution
+4. Excel / CSV / relational data source – used as the dataset basis (modify as per your dataset).

 How to Use

-Clone or download this repository.
+1. Clone or download this repository to your local machine.

-Open the HR_Analytics_Dashboard.pbix file in Power BI Desktop.
+2. Open the Sales_Insights_Dashboard.pbix file in Power BI Desktop.

-Refresh the data connection if needed (update the dataset path).
-Explore the dashboard interactively!
+3. If needed, point the dataset connection to the correct path (e.g., dataset/Sales_Data.csv).

+4. Refresh the model to load data and see visuals updated.

+5. Use the slicers and filters in the dashboard to explore different dimensions (e.g., region, product category, time period).